 A student who has passed the Qualifying Examination will be formally admitted to the Ph.D. programme.
-His/her registration in the Thesis course can be done only after the requirements of clause 8.13 have been fulfilled.
+His/her registration in the Thesis course can be allowed only after the Research Proposal is approved and fulfilment of the of clause 8.13

-If a student fails in the Qualifying Examination or fails to appear in the same in the first time, he may, at the discretion of DRC, be allowed to appear at this examination only once more, provided he does so within the time limit prescribed in clause.
+If a student fails in the Qualifying Examination or fails to appear in the same in the first time, he/she may, at the discretion of DRC, be allowed to appear at this examination only once more, provided he/she does so within the time limit prescribed in clause.
 It shall be the responsibility of such a student, to approach DRC immediately, for permission to take the Qualifying Examination once more.
 If this permission is denied, the student will be considered to have come under clause 8.38.